lu18cheng/pic16b_stock_analysis/README.md

 ## Planned Deliverables
 An overall interactive website/blog that includes the following content:
 - an informative webpage detailing methodologies, findings and our conclusion.
-They can be multiple brilliant and complex graphs to demonstrate our results and the weighted stock prices
+There can be multiple brilliant and complex graphs to demonstrate our results and the weighted stock prices
 - an interactive interface so that users can do various scenario analysis to adjust their portfolio accordingly.
 For instance, there could be a toggle so the website user can choose the specific time horizon: '5 years' '10 years''20 years', or the economic conditions shift: "interest rate increases 0.25%", "GDP growth rate slows down by 0.5%", etc. In short, it will be an interactive model so that users can do various scenario analysis to adjust their portfolio.

 ## Resources Required